Hear my cry, O God;Psalm 61:1-4 NIV

 and take refuge in the shelter of your wings.

 We live in a time of great uncertainty and fear.
-As I write this COVID-19 is spreading rapidly across the world and showing little sign of slowing down.
-We are left to wonder what will come of it as nations find themselves unable to cope with the trauma and the death toll.
+As I write this, COVID-19 is spreading rapidly across the world and showing little sign of slowing down.
+And we are left to wonder what will come of it as nations find themselves unable to cope with the trauma and the death toll.

 As God’s people, we cry out to him.
 As we find ourselves increasingly isolated from other people, we call out to the only one who really and truly cares about us.
 The one who can lift us above the circumstances of life and shelter us in his arms.